-Panuku is leading the creation of a safe, high-quality and lively mix of new homes and public spaces .
-We believe a strong ‘eco’ focus and uniquely west Auckland identity will attract families, businesses, investors and visitors to this growing area.
+Eke Panuku is leading the creation of a safe, high-quality and lively mix of new homes and public spaces.
+We believe that a strong eco-focus and uniquely west Auckland identity will attract families, businesses, investors and visitors to this growing area.

-Over the next 10 years until 2028, development will happen in stages on land roughly the size of 145 international rugby fields.
+Over the next seven years (until approximately 2028), development will happen in stages on land roughly the size of 145 international rugby fields.
 Nine of the properties Auckland Council owns in this area have the potential to be developed, and we’re starting with two:

-- a Henderson Valley Road site where apartments for older people are being built, and will eventually neighbour additional homes for families
+- A Henderson Valley Road site where apartments for older people have been built, and will eventually neighbour additional homes for families.